undefined

 Since we will be collecting data from all these web pages, we first need to add a pagination action.
 Click the "Next" button to create a pagination loop.

 Now we can extract data from each tutorial!
-Click on the data you would like to extract from the web page and the selected data will be saved in "Extract Data" action.
+Click on the data you would like to extract from the web page and the selected data will be saved in the “Extract Data” action.

 We are done building a web crawler and it begins to scrape data now.
 Pretty easy, right?

 Overall, I hope this little example gave you an idea of what you can do with your web scraping projects.
-Of course you can grab much more data from more complex websites with advanced features in Octoparse.
-Just take the first step, build one web crawler, drop a message to Octoparse support team if things don't go your way.
+Of course, you can grab much more data from more complex websites with advanced features in Octoparse.
+Just take the first step, build one web crawler, and drop a message to the Octoparse support team if things don’t go your way.
 The free web crawler is easy to master and will work as expected.

 Download Octoparse now.
-Happy scraping!
+Happy scrapping!